Praparat-uanon/Chi-Chi-Sticks-Fortune/README.md

 Hi Im Pang!
 Im new in coding and just started creating my first project called "Chi-Chi-Sticks-Fortune"
-Im interested in creating a cool projects.
+Im interested in creating all kind of projects.